neo3072/DS-AI-ML-Resources/Data Processes and Deliverables.md

     + Dashboards
     + Visualizations
 - Statistical analysis
+    + Sensitivity
+    + Correlation
+    + Variance and standard deviation
+    + Mean, median, and mode
+    + Skew and kurtosis
+    + Quartiles
+    + Distribution
 - Asynchronous messaging, notifications, insights, and alerts
-- Deployed solution (e.g., analytics models and algorithms), including monitoring and performance measurement
+- Deployed batch and/or real-time solution (e.g., analytics models and algorithms), potentially including monitoring, performance measurement, analytics, dashboards, and reporting
 - Analytics
     + Descriptive analytics - What happened and why?
     + Predictive analytics - What is the probability of something happening?